Marconi Martello: S743 and S753

+in March 1995.
+Part of the modernisation efforts of Hellenic Air Force's 2nd NARCS included the installation of the S-743D with the system entering service with the unit in May 1996.
+The estimated total of Greece's procurement was $11 million (1995 dollars) per unit.

 In 1988, Marconi was part of wide-reaching deal with Malaysia which delivered two S743's in 1992.
 Thailand chose the S743 over the US-built AN/FPS-117, concluding that two Martellos would provide the same coverage as three FPSs.
 A contract for four S743's for the Philippines was canceled in December 1995.

 Marconi introduced the S753 derivative at the September 1992 Farnborough Air Show.
 This was a reduced-resolution version of the system that was much smaller physically and thus easier to set up.
 It is not clear if any were sold.

 In 1998, GEC-Marconi and Alenia-Finmeccanica joined to produce Alenia Marconi Systems.
 They made their first sale in 1999, supplying two S743-D radars to Oman in 2002.
 No further sales of the system are known, as the new company had better success with their Selex RAT-31 system which had fully active scanning and won a number of contracts.
 Forecast International estimates that 22 S723's were produced.